WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 Select the VM, click on "Edit virtual machine settings," navigate to "Network" in the left column, and deselect the "Connect at power on."

 ### Group Policy
 Open the start menu, and search for "gpedit"^[you can also do *Windows key+R* and type `gpedit.msc`, but I'm always a little wary of using shortcuts in VMs], and run it.
 Then drill down from *Computer Configuration>Administrative Templates>Windows Components>Windows Updates*,^[Once you select the first folder, you can quickly drop to the folder by type part of its name, and then use arrow keys to expand it.
 For example, *A* to select *Administrative Templates*, and *right-arrow* to expand the folder.] and select/open "Configure Automatic Updates" from the list of policies.
 Disable that shit, you don't need it here!^[You do need it elsewhere though, so unless you've got a WSUS server somewhere managing updates or something like that, don't do this.]

+> This does not seem to hold over an extended period of time.

 ### Disable Services
 *Windows Key* + *R*, enter `services.msc`^[you can also search for services in the Start menu and run as admin], scroll down to *Windows Update* (or select the first item and type out "Windows Update" to jump down to it), Right-click>Properties, and change "Startup type" from "Manual" to "Disabled"